15 Best Delt Exercises for Complete Shoulder Development

 • Try to maintain a controlled motion and avoid jerky movements.

-As a lighter weight is used, a higher number of reps can be used — anything from 10 to 15 reps.
+As a lighter weight is used, more reps can be used — anything from 10 to 15 reps.

 Try for more variations: